apache/druid/docs/operations/auth-ldap.md

 Complete the following steps to set up LDAPS for Druid.
 See [Configuration reference](../configuration/index.md) for the location of the configuration files.

-1. Import the CA certificate for your LDAP server or a self-signed certificate into the truststore location saved as `druid.client.https.trustStorePath` in your `common.runtime.properties` file.
+1. Either create a new java trust store and import the CA certificate for your LDAP server or a self-signed certificate into the truststore or import the certificate into the truststore specified by `druid.client.https.trustStorePath` in your `common.runtime.properties` .
+In the example below we show how to use the existing trust store.

    ```
    keytool -import -trustcacerts -keystore path/to/cacerts -storepass truststorepassword -alias aliasName -file path/to/certificate.cer